-With over 15 years of IoT innovations, connecting people and their devices all over the world, look to Telit when coordinating your low-cost IoT communications module deployment needs.
-Telit’s IoT modules, connectivity solutions and platforms are designed to help you transform your business into an accelerated digital workspace.
+With two decades of IoT innovations, connecting people and their devices all over the world, look to Telit when coordinating your low-cost IoT communications module deployment needs.
+Telit’s IoT modules, connectivity solutions and platforms will help you transform your business into an accelerated digital workspace.

 Telit offers enterprise-grade global support to help you manage your product certification effort anywhere in the world.
-We can leverage our global experience to assist you with CE, FCC, IC, PTCRB, GCF certifications and most mobile network approvals, such as carrier device approval.
+We can leverage our global experience to assist you with CE, FCC, IC, PTCRB, GCF certifications and most mobile network approvals (e.g., carrier device approval).

 Contact Telit today and ask about our LwM2M enabled ME910C1 IoT module designed to reduce complexity and cost with ultra-low power solutions in mind.
-Some examples of where this module is being used include smart meters, industrial sensors, healthcare monitors, home automation, asset trackers and many more low data rate IoT devices.
+Examples of use cases for our module include smart meters, industrial sensors, healthcare monitors, home automation, asset trackers and many more low-data-rate IoT devices.